brsynth/amn_release/README.md

 ### 2) Data storing folders

 - `Dataset_experimental` containing all **experimental** data used for the AMN research paper.
 It contains raw data (`_data.csv` suffix), companion files for processing the raw data (`_start_stop.csv` and `_compos.csv` suffixes) and processed data (`_results.csv` suffix).
 It also contains raw compositions generated in a Design of Experiments fashion (`compositions_` prefix).
-Finally, here is stored the final dataset used in the AMN research paper, called `EXP110.csv`
+Finally, here is stored the final dataset used in the AMN research paper, called `EXP110.csv`.

 - `Dataset_input` containing files for **guiding** the generation of training sets.
 It contains the models (`.xml` extension) and associated files for guiding the generation of training sets with corresponding models (`.csv` extension).
 It also contains solutions to be used with cobrapy (when performing reservoir computing, extracting the exchange reactions predicted bounds), for practical reasons.
+Note that models must be saved since a reduction of the model can be performed in `Build_Dataset.ipynb`.

 - `Dataset_model` containing **training sets** (`.npz` extension) and associated model files (`.xml` extension).
 The filenames are built as follows: name of the metabolic model used to generate the training set + type of bound + number of elements in the training set.